 Employment Outlook and Salary Info

 In most cases, an associate's degree in human services management would not be sufficient for a management position.
 Graduates of a human services management program can find entry-level positions as human service assistants.
-From 2014-2024, the U.S. Bureau of Labor Statistics projected an 11% growth in employment of social and human service assistants.
+From 2018-2028, the U.S. Bureau of Labor Statistics projected a 13% growth in employment of social and human service assistants.
 The increased need for human services by an aging population will be the main driver of growth.
-Social and human service assistants earned a mean salary of $33,190 in May 2015 (www.bls.gov).
+Social and human service assistants earned a mean salary of $33,750 in May 2018 (www.bls.gov).

 Continuing Education Information